Skylarklabs

 As facial recognition technology matures in the workplace, organizations are seeing sub-1-second door unlocks that reduce queue time by 30% and eliminate lost card replacements entirely.

 Face recognition on existing CCTV infrastructure is a practical path to automated access control and attendance.
-Skylark Labs identifies workers in real time, eliminates badge-based vulnerabilities, and produces reliable workforce data through Living Intelligence that manual methods never could.
+Skylark Labs identifies workers in real time, eliminates badge-based vulnerabilities, and produces reliable workforce data through CFAMs that manual methods never could.

 See how face recognition can modernize your access control.